 - Inspect the transmission fluid—it should be red and translucent.
 Transmission fluid that's darker in color or has a burnt-toast smell means a vehicle that's been run hard, with an overheated and poorly maintained transmission.

-- Jack up the front end and grasp a front wheel at the top and bottom.
+- Check for front-end wear.
+Jack up the front end and grasp a front wheel at the top and bottom.
 Check to see if there's any play when you try to move the wheel; play could indicate worn ball joints or wheel bearing.
 Do the same while grasping the wheel at the sides; excessive play means worn tie rods, idler arm or Pitman arm.
-Spin the wheel and listen for clicking or ratcheting noises, which could indicate a wheel-bearing problem.
+Spin the wheel and listen for clicking or ratcheting noises, which could indicate a wheel bearing problem.

 - When examining the body, look for body panels that don't quite match the color of the rest, panels that don't line up or an "orange peel" texture to the paint, all of which could indicate collision damage.
 Also, place your head right up against the body and eyeball it carefully to look for ripples or irregularities in the sheet metal.
 The gaps between body panels (i.e., hood and fenders) should be close and even.
 Also, don't forget to look closely along the bottoms of each body panel and door for signs of rust.